 Undergraduate students holding junior or senior status with an overall GPA of at least 3.0 may seek permission to enroll in a graduate course (maximum of three graduate courses total, two courses may be taken per semester).
 The qualified student must meet with the appropriate graduate program director and undergraduate advisor.
 With the written approval of both, the student may enroll in the specified graduate course(s).
-These graduate courses provide academic credit toward completion of the bachelor's degree and, with the grade of B- or better, will fulfill some of the course grade may only count toward the baccalaureate degree and will not count toward the graduate degree.
+These graduate courses provide academic credit toward completion of the bachelor's degree and, with the grade of B- or better, will fulfill some of the course requirements of the Regis graduate degree.
+A lesser (but passing) graduate course grade may only count toward the baccalaureate degree and will not count toward the graduate degree.
 The Graduate Record Examination or similar qualifying examination will be waived for Regis students who achieve grades of B or better in at least two Regis graduate courses.
 Formal admission into a Regis master's program will be available for these students upon completion of the Regis baccalaureate degree with a cumulative GPA of 3.0 or better and upon completion of the appropriate graduate application process which may include letters of reference.